UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-Creater2036/README.md

 # Genetic Frame Final Project Submission

 ## Project Overview
-This project provides core bioinformatics utilities for analyzing protein sequences and improving the tokenization process for transformer models.
-The focus is on automating sequence data preparation for large language models (LLMs) in bioinformatics applications.
-The main part of this model is done in the ipynb notebook and individual functions are listed out here along with their uses.
-Lora_model is provided as well to view the end result.
+This project is focused on creating a Large Language Model (Llama) fine tuned using supervised learning for predicting overall function of a protein given its amino acid sequence.
+The main part of this model is done in the ipynb notebook and individual functions are done in the helper_funcs folder and are listed out here along with their uses.
+Lora_model is provided as well to view the resulting model.

 The project includes the following functionalities:
 1. **Cleaner**: Converts protein data into a conversational format for LLMs and cleans up data for better readability.